-Faculty from the Georgia State University Department of History, its Heritage Preservation Program, and the Center for Neighborhood and Metropolitan Studies are heading up the GSU World Heritage Initiative.
-The GSU World Heritage Team works under the guidance of the National Park Service Office of International Affairs.
+Faculty from the Georgia State University Department of African American Studies, Department of History and its Heritage Preservation Program are heading up the GSU World Heritage Initiative.
+The GSU World Heritage Initiative Team of faculty works under the guidance of the National Park Service Office of International Affairs (NPS OIA).

 In preparing materials for a potential serial nomination of U. S. Civil Rights Movement Sites, the GSU World Heritage Initiative Team consulted reports that the U.S. Congress asked the National Park Service to undertake, beginning with the 2002 Civil Rights in America: A Framework for Identifying Significant Sites, and then the three additional reports that followed: Racial Desegregation of Public Accommodations, Racial Desegregation in Public Education in the United States, and Racial Voting Rights.
 While the NPS reports identified possible World Heritage sites, the GSU World Heritage Initiative Team consulted additional sources in an effort to compile a comprehensive list of properties to be considered for the potential serial nomination including the following:

 - NPS National Historic Sites, Parks, and Monuments